d4wae89d498/rir/readme.md

 ## Implementation details

 Libraries are written in C99, while the CLI and tests are written in C23.
-The code uses only libc and [STC](https://github.com/stclib/STC), without POSIX or any other target-specific features.
 This implementation choice ensures that run-time extensions can easily interact with compiler internals using the well-known C ABI.

+The code uses only libc and [STC](https://github.com/stclib/STC) without POSIX or any other target-specific features and thus shall be cross-platform.

 ## Roadmap